 - Failure to engage with the Home Office positively or to respond to any Home Office enquiries in a timely manner

-DavidsonMorris are UK immigration specialists, with substantial experience of working with employers to access the global talent market in order to meet their recruitment needs.
-Our legal experts can guide your organisation through the documentary and evidentiary requirements that employers must meet, to help avoid delays or issues that may cause candidates to pass on the opportunity and go ‘elsewhere’.
+DavidsonMorris are UK immigration specialists, with substantial experience of sponsor licence applications and helping employers access global talent and meet their recruitment needs.
+Our legal experts can guide your organisation through licence application process and avoid issues which can result in unwanted delays in UKVI processing.
 For advice on a sponsor licence application for your organisation, contact us.

 Sponsor licence processing FAQs